Top 100 companies in Germany in 2026: revenue ranked

 Insurance & Finance

-• A total of 7 financial powerhouses make the ranking, specifically featuring Allianz SE, Munich RE, and Talanx.
+• A total of 7 financial powerhouses make the ranking, specifically featuring Allianz SE, Munich RE, Talanx.

 • This category provides the capital stability and risk mitigation required for all other industries to invest in long-term projects and survive economic volatility.